PortilizenHub/Cac-perFNFengineREINCARNATED/MODDING.md

 ```

 now comes to the part of adding your mod, depending on the mod you will need to modify different files, or a file.
 I cannot document this process since i dont know what kind of mod you want to make, but as long as you know haxe, you can do it, I beleive in you.

+same goes with other options, they work mostly the same